 All options under the style tab are self-explanatory; you can play with the options and create flawlessly working and creative mega menus on your WordPress websites.

-Below you can check the screenshots of the styling options you get with the Navigation Menu Block of The Plus Addons for Gutenberg.
+Below, you can check the screenshots of the styling options you get with the Navigation Menu Block of The Plus Blocks for Gutenberg.

-Including all these advanced styling options, with TP Navigation Menu you also get the Web Accessibility feature to create a dynamic mega menu that is easily accessible across all devices and all browser types.
+Including all these advanced styling options, with the TP Navigation Menu, you also get the Web Accessibility feature to create a dynamic mega menu that is easily accessible across all devices and all browser types.

-And below, you can see the design of the mega menu created with the Navigation Menu Block and Plus Addons.
+Below, you can see the design of the mega menu created with the Navigation Menu Block by The Plus Blocks for Gutenberg.

 Wrapping up: How to Create a WordPress Mega Menu Using Gutenberg

 I hope this guide helps you learn how to create a WordPress mega menu using the block editor.

 In this guide, we have covered a guide on creating a Horizontal Mega Menu using the Gutenberg editor; if you want to create a Vertical Mega Menu with the Gutenberg editor, check out the video below!